elfsternberg/riggedregex/README.md

 algebraic construct called a "ring," but cannot handle **n**egative elements, and so... a "rig."

-I'm hip to the idea of [Fritz Henglein's dream](http://www.cs.ox.ac.uk/ralf.hinze/WG2.8/27/slides/fritz.pdf) of extracting all possible parsing information via a catamorphism over the parse tree, and that's exactly what semiring does.
+I'm interested in the ideas of [Fritz Henglein's dream](http://www.cs.ox.ac.uk/ralf.hinze/WG2.8/27/slides/fritz.pdf) of extracting all possible parsing information via a catamorphism over the parse tree, and that's exactly what semiring does.
 I'm evaluating the